 \subsubsection{Analysis}

-From the experimental results presented in table \ref{GPT2 90data} and table \ref{ResNet14 90data}, it can be observed that reducing the training dataset size by 10\% has a minimal impact on model performance under the BCD framework.
-Compared to training with the full dataset, sampling 90\% of the data leads to only a slight decrease in final accuracy.
-For example, in the GPT-2 training experiments, when using the SGD optimizer, the accuracy of the model trained with the full dataset is 69.1\%, whereas the accuracy of the model trained with 90\% of the sampled data is 68.9\%, showing only a 0.2\% reduction.
-Under the Adam optimizer, the model trained with 90\% of the sampled data even achieves a slightly higher accuracy than the one trained with the full dataset (67.5\% vs. 66.2\%), suggesting that in certain cases, reducing the training dataset size may contribute to improved optimizer stability during convergence.
+As shown in Table~\ref{GPT2 90data} and Table~\ref{ResNet14 90data}, reducing the training dataset by 10\% has minimal impact on model performance under the BCD framework.
+Compared to full-data training, using 90\% of the dataset leads to only marginal accuracy degradation.
+For instance, in GPT-2 experiments with the SGD optimizer, the model trained on the full dataset achieves 69.1\% accuracy, while the model trained on 90\% of the data reaches 68.9\%, indicating a negligible 0.2\% drop.
+Notably, with the Adam optimizer, the 90\%-sampled model slightly outperforms the full-data model (67.5\% vs. 66.2\%), suggesting that moderate data reduction tends to enhance optimizer stability during convergence in certain cases.

-For the ResNet-14 model, reducing the training dataset by 10\% results in only a 0.3\% accuracy drop, from 89.0\% to 88.7\%, while the loss value remains nearly the same (0.0613 vs. 0.0616).
-This indicates that the data sampling strategy has a similarly negligible effect on convolutional neural networks.
-Additionally, the results show that models trained on the full dataset tend to converge in fewer epochs.
-This suggests that reducing the training dataset may slightly affect the convergence speed, but its overall impact on final model performance remains limited.
+For ResNet-14, a 10\% dataset reduction yields only a 0.3\% accuracy decline (from 89.0\% to 88.7\%), while the loss remains virtually unchanged (0.0613 vs. 0.0616), indicating a similarly negligible effect on convolutional architectures.
+Moreover, models trained on the full dataset typically converge in fewer epochs, suggesting that data reduction may slightly delay convergence but has minimal impact on final model performance.